knot-system/knot-daemon/README.md

 	'debug' => false,
 	'logging' => false,
 	'cron_secret' => '[a random string]',
-	'allowed_urls' => [ // a list of 'me' URLs that are allowed to use this microsub server. every user has their own folder with their own channels and feeds
+	'refresh_on_connect' => true, // set to false if you use a cronjob, to make the system faster 'allowed_urls' => [ // a list of 'me' URLs that are allowed to use this microsub server. every user has their own folder with their own channels and feeds
 		'https://www.example.com/eigenheim/',
 		'https://www.example.com/other-identity/',